 - Advancing knowledge through applied and pedagogical scholarship;

 - Providing service to our stakeholders.

 The faculty and staff are dedicated to providing students with rich experiential learning opportunities, including internships, student research, and consulting on real-world projects.
 The College provides a dedicated Career Center and two internship directors to assist students in professional development and career planning.
-There are six departments in the College, including Accounting, Finance, and Economics, Cyber Systems, Family Studies, Industrial Technology, Management, and Marketing, Agribusiness, and Supply Chain Management.
+There are six departments in the College, including Accounting, Finance, and Economics, Cyber Systems, Industrial Technology, Management, and Marketing, Agribusiness, and Supply Chain Management.
 Four outreach centers provide support and service to stakeholders throughout the region, including the Center for Rural Research and Development, the Nebraska Business Development Center, the Center for Economic Education, and the Nebraska Safety Center.
 The College of Business and Technology also hosts UNK's Military Science Program.

 College of Education